How I averted a power struggle and created a game instead

-It was another afternoon with Kyle, six, and Neil, two.
+It was another afternoon with “Kyle”, six years old, and “Neil”, who was two.
 I was sitting in the playroom folding the family laundry.

 Just as I had almost finished, and was stacking some of the folded laundry into the basket, Kyle ran over and knocked the basket over, spilling the newly folded laundry on to the floor.